You must be true to yourself… or you’ll never feel quite comfortable in your own skin.

 Because we feel it to heal it.
 That’s how the body is made.

-Emotions are energy, and while they can be uncomfortable and we feel stuck in them, there are many effective ways to release painful emotional energy from the body, so you can be free and be your true self.
+And, while they can be uncomfortable, there are many effective ways to release emotional energy from the body, so you can be free and be true to yourself.

 Have you ever been in a conversation where you were upset and didn’t say anything?
-Maybe you didn’t stick up for yourself, take a stand, or you weren’t your true self?
+Maybe you didn’t stick up for yourself, take a stand, or you weren’t honest?

 If you choose conflict carefully, as I do, then maybe you’ve held back at times.
 That’s totally fine!
 You don’t have to take a stand just to prove something.

 There are some subjects, issues, and ideas that you’ll be compelled to share, and driven to talk about.
-In those times, be your authentic self.
+In those times, say who you are.

-Part of being your true self is choosing to speak up or act when something is important to you.
-Whether in a close relationship or with strangers.
+Part of being authentic is choosing to speak up or act when something is important to you.

 And if it’s not that important to you and you want to keep your thoughts to yourself, then that’s your truthful choice!